Wilderness

 Red camper van on a dirt road surrounded by a field of yellow flowers with two people sitting in camp chairs near the front of the van reading.

-Enjoying wilderness can be as easy as finding a pull-off and reading a book while soaking up the sights, sounds and smells of nature.
+While vehicles are not allowed in wilderness, in many places Death Valley Wilderness begins just 50 feet from the road; enjoying wilderness can be as easy as finding a pull-off, walking a short distance and soaking up the sights, sounds and smells of nature.

 NPS/Kurt Moses